niiholmes/alx-system_engineering-devops/0x00-shell_basics/README.md

 7. the "mv /tmp/betty /tmp/my_first_directory" moves the file betty to the folder my_first_directory in the folder /tmp.
 8. the "rm /tmp/my_first_directory/betty" removes the file betty from the folder my_first_directory in the /tmp directory.
 9. the "rmdir /tmp/my_first_directory" deletes the folder my_first_directory in the /tmp directory.
+10. the "cd -" shell script moves you to your previous directory from your current directory.